kobac44/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-this allows the user to save events each hour of the day.
+(This allows the user to save events each hour of the day.)